 The geometry of faulting in the North trench is generally similar to that in the South trench.
-However, the fault zone exposed in the North trench is only about 1 m wide (between h-30.7 and h-31.7), and displacement is more evenly distributed across the various fault traces (plate 2).
-Also, warping in the North trench accounts for a larger component of the net vertical displacement across the fault zone than it does in the South trench.
-Both synthetic (east-dipping) and antithetic fault traces in the North trench have dips in the range of $70^{\circ}-84^{\circ}$.
-Similar to the South trench, the C3 colluvial wedge is cut by faults in the North trench, but the C2 colluvial wedges in the North trench.
+However, displacement is more evenly distributed across the various fault traces (plate 2).
+Also, monoclinal folding in the North trench accounts for a larger component of the net vertical displacement across the fault zone than it does in the South trench.
+Both synthetic (east-dipping) and antithetic fault traces in the North trench have dips in the range of $70^\circ$ -84°.
+Similar to the South trench, the C3 wedge in the North trench is cut by faults, but the C2 wedge is not.
+Also, we identified no clear fault terminations at the bases of the three wedge units in the North trench.